 The atmosphere can be described by all members.
-A higher climate can be described as a high financial condition that best institutions satisfy their social and financial status.
+A higher climate can be described as a high financial condition in the best institutions satisfy their social and financial status.
 So the moral leader that has great influence in society can do it.

 Leader company engineer or the whole company’s driver.
-Long term sustainability of business greatly depends on ethical behavior in business, its advantages, impact, and examples as a whole.
+The long-term sustainability of business greatly depends on ethical behavior in business, its advantages, impact, and examples as a whole.

-Of course, no company will be responsible for improving security at the workplace, to be transparent, or to create a good brand.
+Of course, no company will be responsible for improving security at the workplace, being transparent, or creating a good brand.
 But these statistics present a negative point: It does not matter which value and rights an organization does not focus on, it can certainly be less costly and more profitable in respect of ethical behavior and social responsibility.

 In other words, the small benefits of liability can be difficult to quantify, the opposite is true: the effect of liability does not guarantee high profit for an organization, equal to all others.